antor44/livestream_video/README.md

 **Q: In a low-power processor, is it possible to improve transcription in languages other than English?**

-A:  Yes, if you have knowledge of Artificial Intelligence programming, you would need to fine-tune a default model by retraining the model with a dataset of voices along with their transcriptions in a specific language.
+A:  Yes, if you have knowledge of AI programming, you will need to fine-tune a default model by retraining it with a dataset of voices along with their transcriptions in a specific language, or to improve an accent, slang or dialect.
 These datasets can be found online, as well as sample codes for fine-tuning a Whisper model.
 Whisper models must be converted to ggml format, to convert Whisper models to ggml format yourself, instructions are at: https://github.com/ggerganov/whisper.cpp/blob/master/models/README.md

 You can also try using the quantized models option, which can improve execution speed on certain processors.